oddjobs-maple/odd_jobs/out/README.md

 Wand warriors can be thought of as considerably weaker versions of dagger warriors, in some sense.
 The end-game weapon for the wand warrior is the Heart Wand (or Heart Staff, which is a confusingly-named wand), which they are already using by the time that they hit level 54.

+Shout is known to work with a wand equipped.

 ## LUK Warrior

 Possible job progressions: